geeksblabla/geeksblabla.com/articles/geeksblabla-story.md

 I hope this article helps you understand what Geeksblabla is all about.
 We're more than just a tech community \- we're a family of learners, dreamers, and innovators.

 A heartfelt thank you to everyone who has been part of our journey.
 To our past core team members who laid the foundation of Geeksblabla, your vision and dedication have been the cornerstone of our growth.
-Our incredible podcast guests who generously shared their knowledge and inspiring stories \- you've been the voice that has educated and motivated our community.
+Our incredible podcast guests who continue to generously share their knowledge and inspiring stories \- you've been the voice that has educated and motivated our community.
 To all BlaBlaConf speakers, thank you for bringing your expertise and insight to our special event and connecting our community across digital spaces.

 We extend our gratitude to every community member, from the long-time contributors to the newest participants.
 Each of you has played a crucial role in creating this vibrant, supportive ecosystem of tech enthusiasts and lifelong learners.